Teekeks/pyTwitchAPI/docs/index.rst

 On PyPi: https://pypi.org/project/twitchAPI/

-.. note:: There where major changes to the library with version 3, see the :doc:`v3-migration` to learn how to migrate.
+Changelog: :doc:`changelog`

-Visit the :doc:`changelog` to see all changes.
+.. note:: There where major changes to the library with version 4, see the :doc:`v4-migration` to learn how to migrate.

 Installation